 With everyone from Hollywood celebrities and politicians like Rand Paul perpetuating discredited claims that vaccines increase the risk of autism in children, public anxiety over vaccinations has grown – and so has public resistance.

-The new trend has many public health specialists worried – and none more than Leonard Hayflick, the 88-year old biologist at the University of California at San Francisco who first made human vaccines widely available – back in 1962.
+The new trend has many public health specialists worried – and none more than Leonard Hayflick, a longtime biologist at the University of California at San Francisco who first made human vaccines widely available – back in 1962.
 His development of the normal human cell strain was paramount in the production of vaccines against more than 10 diseases.

-Hayflick recently published a study with a colleague at the University of Illinois at Chicago (UIC) to document the millions of lives saved by his pioneering work over a half century ago.
+Hayflick in 2017 published a study with a colleague at the University of Illinois at Chicago (UIC) to document the millions of lives saved by his pioneering work over a half century ago.

 At Hayflick’s behest, S. Jay Olshansky, professor of epidemiology in the UIC School of Public Health, reviewed the prevalence and morbidity rates for 10 common viruses in 1960 prior to the development of effective vaccines.
 He then estimated the number of virus cases that would have developed and the deaths that would have occurred if vaccines had not become available.